 Polypropylene (PP) serves as the primary alternative to PVC for rigid containers.
 It is lower in density and floats in recycling tanks, separating easily from PET.
 PP labels offer excellent clarity and printability, making them suitable for the majority of food, beverage, and personal care applications.

-Polyester (PET) labels are the go-to substitute for high-heat and industrial durability.
+Polyester labels (PET) are the go-to substitute for high-heat and industrial durability.
 PVC vs PET labels comparisons often show that PET withstands higher temperatures without melting or shrinking.
 This makes PET ideal for electronics labeling and under-the-hood automotive applications where heat resistance is paramount.

 Polyolefin blends are emerging to bridge the gap between flexibility and recyclability.
 These co-extruded films combine polyethylene and polypropylene to mimic the conformability of vinyl.
 They offer a "squeezable" solution that is compatible with the varying recycling streams of polyolefin containers.